JHU-PL-Lab/www-fpse/basic-ocaml.md

 ```

  * Notice these are both in the `option` type .. either you have `Some` data or you have `None`.
+ * These kinds of types with the capital-letter-named tags are called **variants** in OCaml; each tag wraps a different variant.
- * This type is very useful; here is a simple example.
+ * The `option` type is very useful; here is a super simple example.

  ```ocaml
 # let nice_div m n = if n = 0 then None else Some (m / n);;